s132048/docs-korean-conda-docs/docs/source/commands_ko/conda-search.rst

                  Use locally built packages.

           <B>-k</B>, <B>--insecure</B>
-                 Allow  conda  to  perform  "insecure" SSL connections and trans- fers.Equivalent to setting 'ssl_verify' to 'false'.
+                 Allow conda to perform "insecure" SSL connections and transfers.
+                 Equivalent to setting 'ssl_verify' to 'false'.

    </PRE>
    <H2>EXAMPLES</H2><PRE>
+          Search for a specific package named 'scikit-learn':

+                 conda search scikit-learn

-          Search for packages with 'scikit' in the name:
+          Search for packages containing 'scikit' in the package name:

-                 conda search scikit
+                 conda search *scikit*

-          Search for the 'python'  package  (but  no  other  packages  that  have 'python' in the name):
+          Note  that your shell may expand '*' before handing the command over to conda.
+Therefore it is sometimes necessary to  use  single  or  double quotes around the query.

-                 conda search -f python
+                 conda search '*scikit' conda search "*scikit*"

           Search  for  packages  for  64-bit Linux (by default, packages for your current platform are shown):

+                 conda search numpy[subdir=linux-64]

+          Search for a specific version of a package:

+                 conda search 'numpy&gt;=1.12'

+          Search for a package on a specific channel

-                 conda search --platform linux-64
+                 conda  search  conda-forge::numpy  conda   search   'numpy[chan-
+                 nel=conda-forge, subdir=osx-64]'

    </PRE>
-   <H2>Anaconda, Inc.                      1i 2018                           CONDA(1)</H2><PRE>
+   <H2>Anaconda, Inc.                      3i 2018                           CONDA(1)</H2><PRE>
    </PRE>